sharethrough/capify-ec2/readme.md

 If an instance is not associated with any ELBs, then the behaviour will be skipped silently, even if `:load_balanced` is set to 'true'.

 #### Parallel Deployments
 This features allows you to deploy in parallel.

-##### Implementation
-It creates a set of workers and put the instances IPs in a queue.
+The parent creates workers (via process) and put the instances IPs in a queue.
 The workers pick up instance IP from the queue and start the deploy.
-At any given time, there should only one worker copying code onto the instance.
-However, the health check, register instance to ELB etc are done in parallel.
-The reason for not copying code in parallel is simplicity and reduce the communication between workers during health check.
-Health check takes up the longest time in the deploy, so parallelize that should reduce the deploy time significantly
+Once a worker finishes a deploy, it sends the instance IP back to the parent through pipe.
+This is the only way to keep track of successful and failed deploys between parent and workers.
+Instances that are not originally behind ELB will be placed behind ELB once the deploy is successful

 ##### The WORKERS environment variable
 User can pass in a **WORKERS** environment variable in the command line to set the level of parallelism.
 However, there is a check to ensure the number of workers is less than **1/3** of total active instances behind the ELB.
 This is to prevent taking all instances out of ELB simultaneously by accident.
 For example